MrinallU/Cubic-Spline-Interpolator/README.md

 # Instructions

 Input: Enter the N number of points followed by the points themselves.
-Output: A extrapolated cubic spline equation connecting all N points along with a graph displaying the spline path.
+Output: An interpolated cubic spline equation connecting all N points along with a graph displaying the spline path.

 Sample Input: